fullstack-development/developers-roadmap/shared/middle-3/clean-architecture.md

 1. Why programming is hard?

-2. What&rsquo;s the problem with the goto statement?
+2. What&rsquo;s the problem with the "goto" statement?

-3. What are better alternatives for the goto statement?
+3. What are better alternatives for the "goto" statement?
 Why are they better?

 <a id="org5f8b8f6"></a>